Don’t Wait for Disaster: Steps You Can Take to Ensure Fire Safety in the Workplace

 9. Audit and update the fire safety plan at least annually

 A few things in life are completely predictable, and one of them is the fact that things change over time.
-For that reason, OSHA recommends that companies should review and update their fire safety plan on at least annually — at least once every year, but ideally more frequently than that.
+For that reason, OSHA recommends that companies should review and update their fire safety plan at least annually, but ideally more frequently than that.
 If there are any changes in your building’s layout or in the number of employees who work there, make sure their new responsibilities are reflected in the plan.
-Also, if during drills deficiencies are identified, update your plan and training.
+Also, if deficiencies are identified during drills, update your plan and training.

 FFVA Mutual: A Trusted Partner in Workplace Safety